ELKAMINA/42_ftcontainers/README.md

  ** A TRADUIRE **
 Où une donnée peut simplement être une information, une liste de mesures ou des observations, une histoire ou une description d’une certaine chose.
 Les métadonnées spécifient les informations pertinentes sur les données, ce qui aide à identifier la nature et la caractéristique des données.
 *Une information disponible au programme sur les types qui y sont utilisés*

+9. Template specialization/ Template instantiation :

+The act of creating a new definition of a function, class, or member of a class from a template declaration. **One or more template arguments is called template instantiation**.
+The definition created from a template instantiation is called a **specialization**.
+The primary template is the template that is being specialized.

 # To deepen